As an Amazon Associate, I earn from qualifying purchases.

 Reduce the mixer to low and add the powdered sugar 1/4 cup at a time (related: how to make powdered sugar).
 Pro tip: taste as you go because not everyone likes their frosting the same level of sweetness.
 Make this frosting YOURS.

-Pour/spread the frosting over warmed rolls.
+Pour/spread the icing over warmed rolls.
 Then stand back while your family rushes the kitchen and then starts to loudly chant your name and slow clap.
 It may look like the “Oh, Captain, my Captain” scene from Dead Poet’s Society.
 Maybe.

 a hand pouring icing over a pan of cinnamon rolls.